US-based furniture company fires all 2,700 employees, days before Thanksgiving: Reports

 The company was at least two decades old and had reportedly fired three of its top executives earlier this year.
 This was followed by UFI firing at least 500 employees across three states, North Carolina, Mississippi and California, said media reports.

 A company spokesperson told FreightWaves that the employees were asked to come on Tuesday to gather their belongings.
 The email said, “We are not certain of the timeframe for this but will communicate proactively.”
-Reportedly, no other explanation was given to the workers for their abrupt termination and the employees have since expressed shock and anger over the incident.
+Reportedly, no other explanation was given to the workers for their abrupt termination and the employees have since expressed shock and anger.

 WATCH WION LIVE HERE